Old Xaverians SC

 The Old Xaverians Soccer Club is an Australian semi-professional soccer club based in the Melbourne suburb of Kew East.
 The club was founded in February 2002 by alumni & parents of Jesuit school Xavier College with backing from the Old Xaverian Association, the Associated Old Boys Soccer Association, the school's administration, and members of Melbourne's Italian community.

-Under license from Football Victoria, the club fields a Senior Men's squad that competes in the Victorian Men's state league system, and operates a mixed gender youth academy.
+Operating under license from Football Victoria, the club fields a Senior Men's squad that competes in the Melbourne Metropolitan Men's league system, and operates a mixed gender youth academy.
 From 2012 to 2021, the club also fielded a Senior Women's squad that competed in the Victorian Women's state league system.

 History

 Establishment and debut season (2001–2002)

 The Old Xaverians Soccer Club was established in early 2002 following a meeting of Xavier College alumni in November 2001.
 The Steering Committee consisted of Peter De Luca, Jamie McCormack, James Nicholls, John Ubaldi, Peter Clyne and Phil Barcellona.
 The club was founded in tradition of other prominent Old Xaverians sporting clubs, and is a member of the Old Xaverian Association and the Associated Old Boys Soccer Association, along with support of the school's administration and Melbourne's Italian community.

 Former Victorian Premier League and Brunswick Juventus midfielder Luciano Fioravanti was signed as inaugural Senior Men's head coach, and the club was successfully granted entry into the independent Amateur Soccer Federation Victoria (ASFV) for the 2002 season.
 The club's inaugural season was a success having fielded three teams, in which all were competitive that saw the senior squad earn their first premiership and cup tournament victory.
 The senior squad finished first on the ladder of ASFV division 2, the reserve squad finished second in the respective reserve league, and the thirds, then known as 'the Socials' finished fourth in the higher division of ASFV Division 1.
 The club's first-ever match was played at Xavier College against Arlaadi United in what would be a dominant 9–0 victory with a squad average age of 20.
 At the season's conclusion, the senior team had finished first on the ladder, with the reserves finishing third, and the thirds finishing fourth, creating a culture of both enjoyment but with success to follow.
 Bundesliga and Swiss Super League veteran Peter Közle assisted in steering the club and its players in development, later earning him a spot in the club's team of the decade in 2012.
 At the annual general meeting, it was voted on and decided by the members that the club would pursue a license to compete in state league competitive football for 2003, and this was granted by Football Victoria.